 Graphic representation of Earth with bright lines representing energy connecting points across the globe.
 On the surface of the landmasses there are various sustainable energy sources such as solar panels and wind farms.
 The planet is floating in space.

-Martin Braun ~ STEM staff tutor
+Dr. Martin Braun ~ STEM staff tutor

-An eSTEeM funded project brought together colleagues from across The Open University who explored whether sustainability can be embedded into physics modules in ways that are authentic, achievable, and educationally meaningful.
+An eSTEeM funded project brought together colleagues from across The Open University who explored whether sustainability can be embedded into physics modules in ways that are authentic, achievable and educationally meaningful.
+The answer, based on evidence from three undergraduate physics modules, is a clear and encouraging yes.

 Why sustainability in physics matters

 The eSTEeM project addressed this challenge by reframing sustainability not as additional content, but as visibility and relevance.
-Rather than asking where new topics could be added, the team asked where sustainability was already present, but implicit.
+Rather than asking where new topics could be added, the team asked where sustainability was already present, but hidden.

 A light touch, discipline authentic approach